bjks/gfp_gaussian_process/README.md

 ### 2.2.3 Optional arguments
 - `csv_config` sets the file that contains information on which columns will be used from the input file (see 2.3.1)
-- `print_level=0` supresses input of the likelihood calculation, `1` prints every step of the maximization/scan/error bar calculation.
+- `print_level (0)` set to 0 supresses input of the likelihood calculation, `1` prints every step of the maximization/scan/error bar calculation.
 This is purely meant for debugging!
-- `tolerance` sets the stopping critirium by setting the tolerance of maximization: Stop when an optimization step changes the function value by less than tolerance.
+- `tolerance_maximization (1e-3)` sets the stopping critirium by setting the tolerance of maximization: Stop when an optimization step changes the function value by less than tolerance.
 By setting very low tolerances one might encounder rounding issues, in that case the last valid step is taken and a warning is printed to stderr.
+- `rel_tolerance_joints (1e-8)` sets the stopping critirium for the joint calculation.
+The calculation is stopped when the cross covariances beween the two time points is smaller than the product of the corresponding means times the set tolerance. $\frac{\text{Cov}(z_{n+m}, z_n)_{i,j}}{ \langle z_{n+m}\rangle_i \langle z_n\rangle_j} < \text{tolerance }$
 - `outdir` overwrites default output directory, which is (given the infile `dir/example.csv/`) `dir/example_out/`
-- `search_space` set the search space of the parameters to be either in log space of linear space.
+- `search_space (log)` set the search space of the parameters to be either in log space of linear space.
 The parameter file does not need to be changed as everything is done internally.
-- `stationary` indicates that the cells growth is close to 0.
-Thus, the initial gfp production is calculated in this limit
-- `use_beta` indicates that the bleaching rate beta given in the parameter file as the initial value shall be used to calculate the initial gfp production estimate.
-This, can be used with or without `--stationary`.

 #### 2.3.1 Csv_config file
 The following settings define how the input file will be read.
-Default values in brackets.
-- time_col (time_sec): column from which the time is read
+- `time_col (time_sec)`: column from which the time is read
-- rescale_time (60): factor by which time will be devided before the anything is run.
-This can be used to use a different time unit for the input than for the model paramters.
+- `rescale_time (1`): factor by which time will be devided before the anything is run
-- length_col (length_um): column from which the length of the cell is read
+- `length_col (length_um)`: column from which the length of the cell is read
-- length_islog (false): indicates if the cell length in the data file is in logscale (true) of not (false)
+- `length_islog (false)`: indicates if the cell length in the data file is in logscale (true) of not (false)
-- fp_col (gfp_nb): column from which the intensity is read
+- `fp_col (gfp_nb)`: column from which the intensity is read
-- delm (,): delimiter between columns, probably ',' or ';'
+- `delm (,)`: delimiter between columns, probably ',' or ';'
-- segment_col (): column from which the segment index is read.
+- `segment_col ()`: column from which the segment index is read.
 Not setting `segment_col` in the file indicats that segment indices will not be used
-- filter_col (): column from which the filter will be read.
+- `filter_col ()`: column from which the filter will be read.
 To INclude a data point, set the entry in this column to `True`, `true`, `TRUE` or `1` and to EXclude a data point, set the entry in this column to `False`, `false`, `FALSE` or `0`.
 Not setting `filter_col` in the file indicats that the input file will not be filtered
-- cell_tag (date, pos, gl, id): columns that will make up the unique cell id, endings like .0 .00 etc of numeric values will be removed
+- `cell_tag (date, pos, gl, id)`: columns that will make up the unique cell id, endings like .0 .00 etc of numeric values will be removed
-- parent_tags (date, pos, gl, parent_id): columns that will make up the unique cell id of the parent cell, endings like .0 .00 etc of numeric values will be removed
+- `parent_tags (date, pos, gl, parent_id)`: columns that will make up the unique cell id of the parent cell, endings like .0 .00 etc of numeric values will be removed

 ## 3 Model parameters
-The 2 OU processes are descibed with a mean value (thus the mean growth/production rate), a gamma parameter determining how fast the process is driven towards its mean after a deviation, and a variance that scales the noise term.
-Thus we have the following parameters including the bleaching rate of the fp, beta:
+The 2 OU processes are descibed with a mean value (thus the mean growth/production rate), a gamma parameter determining how fast the process is driven towards its mean after a deviation, and a  characteristic kick size that scales the noise term.
+Thus we have the following parameters:
 - Growth rate fluctualtions params:
     - mean_lambda
     - gamma_lambda